codepath/web103_finalproject/milestones/milestone2.md

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-We would need feeback on our database schemas.
+We would need feeback on our databse schema.